Marjorie Taylor Greene: Personal life

 Greene married Perry Greene in 1995 while in college.
 They have three children.
 Perry Greene announced in September 2022 that he was filing for divorce and that their marriage was "irretrievably broken".
 On December 22, 2022, the divorce was finalized.
+In 2023, Greene began dating Brian Glenn, the director of programming for the Right Side Broadcasting Network.

-Greene was baptized, raised, and married as a member of the Roman Catholic Church, but stopped attending Mass services in reaction to the child sexual abuse crisis in the church.
-After that, Greene rebaptized in 2011 into North Point Community Church, an evangelical megachurch network based in Alpharetta, in a baptism published in an online video.
-Greene speaks often about her faith and has said that she wants to bring "my faith and my family values to Washington".
+Greene was baptized, raised, and married as a member of the Roman Catholic Church, but stopped attending Catholic Mass in reaction to the child sexual abuse crisis in the church.
+She was rebaptized in 2011 into North Point Community Church, an evangelical megachurch network based in Alpharetta, in a baptism published in an online video.
+She speaks often about her faith and has said that she wants to bring "my faith and my family values to Washington".

-According to ABC affiliate WSB-TV in Atlanta, in May 2021, Greene broke Georgia law by claiming two homestead exemptions in taxes on her properties, an older home and one she bought in the Georgia's 14th congressional district when she ran for office; only one exemption may legally be claimed.
+According to ABC affiliate WSB-TV in Atlanta, in May 2021, Greene broke Georgia law by claiming homestead exemptions on two properties.
+One of the properties is an older home, and the other is a property that she purchased in Georgia's 14th congressional district when she ran for office.
+Only one exemption may legally be claimed.
 Greene responded that the issue was "paperwork, which is being taken care of".

+Greene participated in the CrossFit quarterfinals for the 2014, 2015 and 2018 CrossFit Games.

+In November 2023, Greene released a memoir titled MTG.
+The book, published by Winning Team Publishing, details Greene's upbringing, her first campaign for Congress, and her three-year tenure as a United States representative.